‘Martin Scorsese Presents: The Saints’ Creates A Reverent Look At Christian Heroes

 Scorsese’s new project, however, is far more ecumenical.
 Although all of the saints featured are official Catholic ones, they are talked about more as heroes worth admiring — something even a Protestant can get behind.

-“Martin Scorsese Presents: The Saints” takes advantage of what a docudrama does best.
-Their strength is the ability to make history come alive in a both digestible and efficient manner.
-The drama segments get the viewer invested in the people and events and Scorsese’s narration efficiently fills you in on the details.
+“Martin Scorsese Presents: The Saints” takes advantage of what docudramas do best.
+Their strength is the ability to make history come alive in both a digestible and efficient manner.
+The drama segments get the viewer invested in the people and events, and Scorsese’s narration efficiently fills you in on the details.
 Viewers will have a decently memorable picture of the lives of these saints.

 Scorsese is the right person for this series, which will be broadcast by Fox Nation.
 There’s a reason that he himself — and not just his movies — is so beloved.
 Scorsese is a smart person and has a quiet authority about him.
 But he also always seems genuinely reverent, compassionate and earnestly curious about whatever subject he’s engaged with.
 As a Catholic, he’s very interested in the lives of the saints, and it shows here.
 He shows deep honor and sympathy for the men and women he speaks about, whether he’s talking about their great virtues, flaws or trials.
 And none of it feels like a put on.